-Although each meeting is spontaneous depending on who is there, topics that often arise are self-realisation, meditation, self-inquiry, inner child & trauma healing, high sensitivity, conscious relationships, embracing our humanness, presence, redemptive love, surrender and life after awakening.
+Although each meeting is spontaneous topics that often arise are self-realisation, meditation, self-inquiry, inner child & trauma healing, high sensitivity, conscious relationships, embracing our humanness, presence, redemptive love, surrender, and life after awakening.

 What happens at a retreat?

-Retreats with Paul offer the possibility to spend an extended period of time together within a supportive and committed group environment to focus exclusively on meditation, self-inquiry, silence and inner contemplation.
+Retreats offer the possibility to spend an extended period of time together within a safe, supportive, and committed group environment to focus exclusively on meditation, self-inquiry, silence, and inner contemplation.

 Retreats vary in length from a weekend to a week.
-The daily schedule includes satsangs (meetings in truth), silent sittings, guided meditations, group sharing, dialogues, deep rest, movement practices, music and meditative walks in nature.
-Some retreats are residential and fully catered others are non-residential.
-In between the meetings we are together in silence.
+The daily schedule includes satsangs (meetings in truth), silent sittings, guided meditations, group sharing, dialogues, deep rest, movement practices, music, and meditative walks in nature.
+Some retreats are residential and fully catered others are not.
+In between the meetings we are usually together in silence.

-Retreats are a direct invitation to authentic self-discovery.
-They are for those who have a deep calling to realise their own true nature and discover the peace, joy, and silence that is beyond the conditioned mind.
-They are an opportunity to rest and deepen into Being consciousness.
+Retreats are a direct invitation to self-discovery.
+They are for those who have a deep inner calling to realise their own true nature They are an opportunity deepen into Being consciousness.
 They are for sincere seekers of truth.

-'My only wish when holding meetings and retreats is to be empty enough, still enough and present enough to be able to truly hear you.
-And in truly hearing you may we together discover the silent presence within which is the true source of all refuge, knowledge, and wisdom.
+'My only wish when holding meetings is to be empty enough, still enough, and present enough to be able to truly hear you.
+And in truly hearing you may we together discover the silent presence within which is the source of all refuge, knowledge, and wisdom.
 Then there is no teacher, no student, and no teaching.
-Nothing remains other than which is naturally arising in this moment, and the unchanging Presence which effortlessly witnesses it all.'
+Nothing remains other than which is naturally arising in this moment, and the unchanging Presence which effortlessly witnesses it all'